 A much bigger problem is the stopper-bar on the top.
 While torsion catapults, like the Roman onager often feature such stop bars, trebuchets generally do not.
 The reason is simple: they don’t need one.
 Once the missile is discharged (at the top of the arc), almost all of the weight on the lever is at the bottom (where the counterweight is), so gravity does the work of bringing the lever to a stop (much like a pendulum slowing down).
 The force of the firing arm slamming into the stop-bar is going to be considerable, and that limits how big a catapult you can make before you have constructed a self-breaking catapult.
 Moreover, rather than letting gravity, friction and the missile take all of the energy of firing, a stop bar ensures that this energy will be translated through the A-frames into the…wheels.

 At least in Europe, trebuchets appear to have never had wheels (at least, I have never seen a period illustration of a wheeled trebuchet; I have seen images of wheeled trebuchets from China).
-Instead, they were carried to the siege disassembled and then reconstructed on site (Warwolf, for instance, occupied from 40 wagons on its way to Sterling Castle).
+Instead, they were carried to the siege disassembled and then reconstructed on site (Warwolf, for instance, occupied from 40 wagons on its way to Stirling Castle).
 Wheels are a pretty big liability – a fair chunk of the rotational energy from firing ends up in the frame as the counterweight’s kinetic energy transitions from vertical (falling) to horizontal (having now reached the bottom, the arm begins pulling it towards the back of the frame).
 Consequently, trebuchets are generally built with relatively long, durable and fixed frames, without wheels, which can keep the platform stable during firing.
 It’s hard to tell (the scenes go by fast), but I don’t see any effort to really fix these weapons into the ground.
 The ‘kick’ from such a weapon could be dangerous – it was how the Roman onager got it’s name – it kicked like a wild ass (an onager in Latin) when firing as the arm hit the stop-bar.

 Ok, so these aren’t good catapults.
 But are they doing appropriate catapult things?
 Largely, yes.
 We see them fire three kinds of projectiles – solid stone, severed heads and rocks covered in burning material (probably pitch).
 Those are all perfectly historical projectiles.
 Critically, they are not fired at the walls but over them.
-Trebuchets could be used to collapse castle walls (the aforementioned Warwolf knocked a hole in the curtain wall of Sterling Castle after repeated firings), but they were also often used to strike within a castle.
+Trebuchets could be used to collapse castle walls (the aforementioned Warwolf knocked a hole in the curtain wall of Stirling Castle after repeated firings), but they were also often used to strike within a castle.
 Late period castles featured walls robust enough to render them almost immune to trebuchets (Tolkien tells us explicitly that the outer wall of Minas Tirith was so immune), but striking at more vulnerable towers, gate-houses and especially vulnerable buildings inside a castle remained a valuable tactic.

 Demoralization attacks (using dead bodies or rotting animals) were common, as were attempts to set wood-and-thatch buildings within the city or castle on fire (note: using such munitions in a field battle is nonsense – looking at you Gladiator).
 Also note the attempt to de-crenelate the wall.
 Crenelation refers to zig-zag pattern stonework on the tops of walls to provide cover for defenders.
 Even when a wall might resist catapult fire, the crenelation was much more fragile.
 Roman armies often used catapults (particularly their more accurate torsion catapults) this way – de-crenelating the wall and essentially suppressing the defenders (usually while the Romans built a ramp right up the wall).
 That said, the orcish catapults have no way to control range or firing arc – I have a hard time believing they would be accurate enough to target anything smaller than the entire city.